Bx64/Awesome-Compendia/README.md

 - [Validator Tools](#validator-tools)
     - Compendia Explorer Mainnet (ARK-based) - by itsanametoo
-    - Compendia Stakes Telegram Bot - by bindie dev
+    - Compendia Stakes Telegram Bot - by bindie
-    - Compendia Validator Info - by the bobbie bunch
+    - Compendia Validator Info - by the_bobbie_bunch
     - Reward Calculator Spreadsheet - by bfx
+    - Reward Calculator - by cactus1549
-    - Reward Calculator - by cactus_1549
+    - Reward Calculator - by dutch_pool
     - Reward Calculator - by maryo
-    - Reward Calculator - by st3v3n
-    - Reward Calculator - by the bobbie bunch
+    - Reward Calculator - by the_bobbie_bunch

 ## Compendia Resources